0xSero/partisia-docs/docs/smart-contracts/smart-contract-binary-formats.md

 ## Wasm contract result format

-The format used by Wasm contracts to return results is a section-based format defined as follows:
+The format used by Wasm contracts to return results is a [section format](#section-format) defined as follows:

 $$
 \textcolor{mathcolor}{